You can find me on Twitter or write an email. (I'm not on Facebook, LinkedIn, or Instagram).

 Hundreds of thousands of programmers around the world have built amazing applications using Rails.
 Some of the more famous include Github, Shopify, Airbnb, Square, Kickstarter, Artsy, Zendesk, and Goodreads.

-Founder & CTO at Basecamp
+Cofounder & CTO at Basecamp

 Basecamp is the saner, organized way to manage projects and communicate company-wide.
 It's software as a service and we've been around for about fifteen years.
 I run the company together with my business partner, Jason Fried, and our lovely team of some fifty programmers, designers, supporters, and sysops.